San Francisco Examiner: Anschutz acquisition

 On February 19, 2004, the Fang family sold the Examiner and its printing plant, together with the two Independent newspapers, to Philip Anschutz of Denver, Colorado.
 His new company, Clarity Media Group, launched The Washington Examiner in 2005 and published The Baltimore Examiner from 2006 to 2009.
 In 2006, Anschutz donated the archives of the Examiner to the University of California, Berkeley Bancroft Library, the largest gift ever given to the library.

-Under Clarity ownership, the Examiner pioneered a new business model for the newspaper industry.
+Under Clarity's ownership, the Examiner pioneered a new business model for the newspaper industry.
 Designed to be read quickly, the Examiner is presented in a compact size without story jumps.
-It focuses on local news, business, entertainment and sports with an emphasis on content relevant to its local readers.
+It focuses on local news, business, entertainment, and sports, with an emphasis on content relevant to its local readers.
 It is delivered free to select neighborhoods in San Francisco and San Mateo counties, and to single-copy outlets throughout San Francisco, San Mateo, Santa Clara, and Alameda counties.

 By February 2008, the company had transformed the newspaper's examiner.com domain into a national hyperlocal brand, with local websites throughout the United States.

 Independent ownership

 Clarity Media sold the Examiner to San Francisco Newspaper Company LLC in 2011.
 The company's investors included then-President and Publisher Todd Vogt, Chief Financial Officer Pat Brown, and David Holmes Black.
-Early, incorrect media reports stated that the paper was purchased by Black's company Black Press.
+Inaccurate early media reports claimed that Black's business, Black Press, had bought the paper.
 In 2014, Vogt sold his shares to Black Press.

 Present-day owners of the Examiner also own SF Weekly, an alternative weekly, and previously owned the now-shuttered San Francisco Bay Guardian.

 Clint Reilly acquisition

 In December 2020, Clint Reilly, under his company, Clint Reilly Communications, acquired the SF Examiner for an undisclosed sum.
 The acquisition included buying the SF Weekly "like a stocking stuffer," Reilly said.
 He also owns Gentry Magazine and the Nob Hill Gazette.

 He then hired editor-in-chief Carly Schwartz in 2021.
-Under her leadership, a broadsheet-style newspaper was re-introduced, and she launched two newsletters with a nod to the rise in popularity of email marketing models such as Substack.
-Schwartz also put the SF Weekly on hiatus "for the foreseeable future," ending a more-than-40-year tenure.
+Under her leadership, a broadsheet-style newspaper was reintroduced, and she launched two newsletters with a nod to the rise in popularity of email marketing models such as Substack.
+Schwartz also put the SF Weekly on hiatus "for the foreseeable future," ending a tenure of more than 40 years.

-In July 2022, Schwartz announced via a Facebook post that she had stepped away from the role, stating that while it was a "'dream job' on paper," it didn't give her enough time to travel.
-She then went to write her memoir and go to Burning Man.